Contractor Answering Service Cost: Pricing, Tiers, and ROI for GCs

-Miss eight inbound calls a month at a $50,000 average remodel ticket and a 25% close rate, and you have left $100,000 of signed work on the table — before the referral tail those projects would have earned.
-That is the single number that drives every honest contractor answering service cost conversation, and it is why a GC with a mid-six-figure average ticket thinks about phone coverage very differently than a handyman charging $400 a visit.
+The sticker price is the easy part.
+The harder question is what each tier actually costs when you factor in the pipeline it lets through versus what it drops.
+Miss eight qualified inbound calls a month at a $50,000 average remodel ticket and a 25% close rate, and you have left $100,000 of signed work on the table — before the referral tail those projects would have earned.

-This post walks through the ROI math for a specific segment: general contractors whose typical signed job lands in the $25,000 to $100,000 range, with a $50,000 average as the working case.
-We will show where the break-even lives, what a contractor answering service cost of a few hundred dollars a month actually buys you, and how the math shifts when your average ticket is closer to $25k or $100k.
+This post lays out the contractor answering service cost tiers, the pricing levers that move the sticker up or down, and the ROI math for a specific segment: general contractors whose typical signed job lands in the $25,000 to $100,000 range.
+We will show where the break-even lives and how the math shifts at each end of the ticket range.
 If your typical job is a $600 drain clear, these numbers do not apply to your business — go read the plumbing math instead.

 What a contractor answering service cost actually covers